 Pros: Business loans are mainly term loans or lines of credit.
 Loan amounts above $500,000 are considered on a case-by-case basis.
 Uses for BCF loans include contract financing, working capital, and equipment financing.

 Cons: You must certify your business through The National Minority Supplier Development Council.
 You can only apply for a loan if you have a supplier relationship with the NMSDC.

 8. Business Diversity Lending Program

-Union Bank assists minority-owned businesses for loans and lines of credit through their Business Diversity Lending Program.
+Union Bank offers minority business loans and lines of credit through its Business Diversity Lending Program.
 Qualifying ethnicities include Hispanic, Latino, American Indian, Alaskan Native, Asian, Black or African American, and Native Hawaiian or other Pacific Islander.

 Pros: Businesses with revenues up to $20 million may qualify for a loan and borrow up to $2.5 million.